Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

 ### As a Diplomat and Peace Maker
 1. Breaching of Treaties (Hilf-ul-Fudul)
-2. Islam is a Message of Peace
+2. Islam is a Message of Peace ( Ali meer, Maududi)
 3. Fixation of Asward Stone
 4. Migration to Abyssinia(Diplomatic Thinking)
 5. Jourey to Taif(Propogation)